 Average Evidence: 2.3 (equivalent of "single double-blind study or multiple cohort studies")

 Average Effect: 1.1 (equivalent of "minor")

 Tim gives a couple particularly strong nootropic recommendations.
 Rhodiola and Creatine are in my list of top tier nootropics.
-According to multiple peer-reviewed, double-blind, placebo-controlled studies on humans, Rhodiola may provide a notable decrease to fatigue, and a notable increase to cognition and subjective well-being.
+According to multiple humans studies, Rhodiola may provide a notable decrease to fatigue, and a notable increase to cognition and subjective well-being.
 Creatine may provide a notable decrease to fatigue.

 While probably not particularly effective as a nootropic, Coenzyme Q10 is in my list of top tier geroprotectors, along with Creatine.
-According to multiple peer-reviewed, double-blind, placebo-controlled studies on humans, Coenzyme Q10 may provide a notable decrease to lipid peroxidation.
+According to multiple human studies, Coenzyme Q10 may provide a notable decrease to lipid peroxidation.
 And Creatine may provide a strong increase to power output and a notable increase to hydration.

 Tim also recommends a couple products that contain Caffeine.
 It can certainly be an effective nootropic.
-However, as Tim notes on his blog, Caffeine should probably be cycled so as to avoid developing a tolerance and thereby losing its benefits -- and to avoid potentially developing a dependence.
+However, as Tim notes on his blog, Caffeine should probably be cycled.
+Otherwise, you may develop a tolerance or a dependence, which would decrease the benefits.

 A few of Tim's recommendations appear to be lacking in evidence or effect.
 Lion's Mane Mushroom and Yerba Mate score lower in evidence and effect than I would like to see before recommending them on objective grounds.